XScreenSaver: Platforms

-Software Architecture
+Software architecture

 The XScreenSaver daemon is responsible for detecting idle-ness, blanking and locking the screen, and launching the display modes.
 The display modes (termed "hacks" from the historical usage "display hack") are each stand-alone programs.

 This is an important security feature, in that the display modes are sandboxed into a separate process from the screen locking framework.
 This means that a programming error in one of the graphical display modes cannot compromise the screen locker itself (e.g., a crash in a display mode will not unlock the screen).

 It also means that a third-party screen saver can be written in any language or with any graphics library, so long as it is capable of rendering onto an externally provided window.

 For historical and portability reasons, the included hacks are all written in ANSI C. About half of them use the X11 API, and about half use the OpenGL 1.3 API.

-Rather than forking the code-base and re-writing the hacks to target different platforms, XScreenSaver contains a number of compatibility layers.
+Rather than cloning the code-base and re-writing the hacks to target different platforms, XScreenSaver contains a number of compatibility layers.